stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 iHeartRadio usage is similar to Pandora.
 You search for an artist or a song and iHeartRadio will build a station around that selection.
 The key to successful use of iHeartRadio with Echo is to create an iHeartRadio account online, create/save stations, rate music, and then ensure you give your stations names you can remember.
 Echo, frustratingly, cannot list your saved stations.

-While listening to an iHeartRadio station, you can even customize your station by using the command:
+While listening to an iHeartRadio station, I can even customize stations using the command:

 “Alexa, [thumbs up/thumbs down].”

 iHeartRadio also provides access to local radio stations.
-I believe TuneIn Radio (more below) provides better access to terrestrial radio streams; however, I can see the appeal of using a single service to provide access to both custom and local stations.
+I believe TuneIn Radio, more later, provides better access to terrestrial radio streams; however, I can see the appeal of using a single service to provide access to both custom and local stations.

 To tune to an iHeartRadio station (either live or custom) you simply say:

 “Alexa, iHeartRadio station [station name].”

 The Echo Light Ring will swirl and within a second or two the Echo will play the requested station; sometimes.
 Again, you have to know the station name exactly.
-If you deviate from the station name one iota, all bets (and music) are off.
+If you deviate from the station name one iota, all bets, and music, are off.
 Echo owners will want to create an iHeartRadio account and give it a try.
 I currently prefer using iHeartRadio over the Amazon Prime Music service.

 ## TuneIn Radio
-I’ve been a [TuneIn Radio](http://tunein.com/) user for many users.
-TuneIn Radio’s specialty is to provide streams of terrestrial radio.
-They’ve even branched out and now provide access to podcasts.
-So if you want to listen to podcasts on the Echo, this service will provide that option.
-I haven’t tried this as my podcast listening only occurs while running or in the car.
+I’ve been a [TuneIn Radio](http://tunein.com/) user for many years.
+TuneIn Radio's main focus is to provide access to to terrestrial radio but it also provides access to podcasts.
+If you want to listen to podcasts on the Echo, you will use TuneIn Radio.
+I haven’t tried this as my podcast listening only occurs during my run or while traveling.

 While you need an account to iHeartRadio, strangely, an account to TuneIn Radio does not matter.
-While this might be fine for those who don’t use the service and want to stream local radio, those of us with accounts can’t access our favorites.
-It doesn’t matter though because TuneIn Radio is the quickest way to tune to a local station on the Echo.

-Tuning to a radio station using TuneIn Radio is as simple as knowing the station call letters.
+While this might be fine for those who don’t use the service regularly, those of us with accounts can’t access our favorites.
+It doesn’t matter though because tuning to a radio station is as simple as knowing the station call letters.

 “Alexa, TuneIn Radio station WWWY.”